Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Simulation study

 Here, we set $k=2$, so that the problem becomes bivariate outcome mean estimation.
-Figure~\ref{fig:sim_mean} reports results for the decaying offset scenario with $n = 100$ labeled samples and $N = 1000$ unlabeled samples, the outcome model $\hat\mu$ estimated using linear regression, and propensity score model $\hat\pi$ estimated via logistic regression with offset.
-All the other simulation results are displayed in Supplementary Material Section~\ref{supp_sec:sim}.

-The boxplot of RMSE shows that both our proposal and \texttt{OR} achieve low and stable error across replications, while \texttt{IPW} exhibits slightly greater variability and higher median error.
-The naive estimator, which does not adjust for distribution shift, performs markedly worse, with large variability and many outliers.
-The right panel confirms these trends in terms of coverage: our approach attains near-nominal coverage (around 95\%), while \texttt{OR} slightly undercovers. \texttt{IPW} suffers from substantial undercoverage, and the naive estimator fails entirely, with average coverage close to zero.
-These results highlight the robustness and efficiency of our proposal under the decaying overlap regime.
-Similar conclusions can be drawn by analyzing other simulation scenarios in Supplementary Material Section~\ref{supp_sec:sim}.
+Figure~\ref{fig:sim_mean} reports results for the decaying logistic scenario with $n = 100$ labeled samples and $N = 1000$ unlabeled samples, the outcome model $\hat\mu$ estimated using linear regression, and propensity score model $\hat\pi$ estimated via constant estimator.
+All the other simulation results are reported in Supplementary Section~\ref{supp_sec:sim}.
+The boxplot of RMSE shows that both our \texttt{AIPW} proposal and \texttt{OR} achieve low and stable error across replications, while \texttt{IPW}, using a misspecified nuisance function, exhibits bias.
+Similarly, the naive estimator, which does not adjust for distribution shift, performs poorly.
+The central and right panels confirm these trends in terms of coverage: our approach and \texttt{OR} attain near-nominal coverage (around 95\%) with ``narrow'' confidence intervals, while \texttt{IPW} and the naive estimator suffer from substantial undercoverage despite the wider confidence intervals.
+These results highlight the robustness and efficiency of \texttt{AIPW} under the \ds{} regime.
+Similar conclusions can be drawn by analyzing other simulation scenarios in Supplementary Section~\ref{supp_sec:sim}.